-Indicators (These are examples - please feel free to add/replace with alternative indicators relevant to your school.)
-Evidence Notes and action points The school provides opportunities for parents/carers to access information, support and advice on health and wellbeing for themselves and to support their children. e.g. parent workshops, information sessions, presentations, home learning tasks that involve parents, parenting workshops, surveys & feedback mechanisms, parent fora The school engages with the local community and a range of external agencies to support pupils, parents/carers and staff. e.g. list of agencies that come in to school and what they provide, referral routes for services, special arrangements or relationships with agencies Good links are established with outside agencies to provide support and CPD to teachers and to enable appropriate referrals if required. e.g. lists of training delivered, mentoring, regular networks or meetings held or attended, websites accessed, liaison and joint working
+Indicators These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Evidence These are examples - please feel free to add or replace with alternative indicators relevant to your school.
+Notes and action points The school provides opportunities for parents/carers to access information, support and advice on health and wellbeing for themselves and to support their children. e.g. parent workshops, information sessions, presentations, home learning tasks that involve parents, parenting workshops, surveys & feedback mechanisms, parent groups.
+The school engages with the local community and a range of external agencies to support pupils, parents/carers and staff. e.g. list of agencies that come in to school and what they provide, referral routes for services, special arrangements or relationships with agencies.
+Good links are established with outside agencies to provide support and CPD to teachers and to enable appropriate referrals if required. e.g. lists of training delivered, mentoring, regular networks or meetings held or attended, websites accessed, liaison and joint working.

-A Whole School Approach to Health & Wellbeing ACTION PLAN
+Developing a Whole School Approach to Health & Wellbeing - ACTION PLAN

+, , 0 0

-Leadership, management and policies that support and promote a whole sch ool approach to health & w ellbeing.
+Leadership, management and policies that support and promote a whole school approach to health & wellbeing.

 Action point Person responsible Target date

-Fig. 1 J

-An ethos, culture and environment that values and promotes respect, diversity and health & we ellbeing.
+An ethos, culture and environment that values and promotes respect, diversity and health & wellbeing.

 Action point Person responsible Target date

-Early identification and support for health & wellbeing issues including with parents, appropriate signposting and referrals. g school-based pastoral c are and interven tions, li iaison
+Targeted support: early identification and support for health & wellbeing issues including appropriate signposting and referrals. school-based pastoral care and i nterventions, liaison with pa rents,

 Action point Person responsible Target date